inabikarilibrary/inalib/inapedia/players/french/braxou.md

 # Braxou

-Braxou is a French player, maining Nomash.
+Braxou is a French :fr: player, maining Nomash.

 ## Achievements